mspass-team/mspass/docs/source/user_manual/CRUD_operations.rst

 varying levels of severity.
 Here is the range of outcomes in increasing order severity:

-1. No problems equal to complete success.
+1. No problems equals complete success.

 2. Problems that could be repaired automatically.
 Such errors always generate error log entries, but the errors are judged to